 Herbs You Can Grow from Supermarket

-While growing rosemary cuttings in water, make sure its leaves don’t get submerged.
+While growing rosemary cuttings in soil or water, make sure its leaves don’t get submerged.
 Keep the plant on a windowsill that gets bright, indirect light.

 Here’s everything you need to know about growing rosemary

 You can easily regrow store-bought celery by growing its base in a jar of water.
 Cut 2-3 inches off the root end and put in a bowl of water.
 Keep it where it can get 3-4 hours of sunlight.

 Change the water every 2-3 days, and you will see the roots in a couple of weeks.
 Replant it then in a pot with potting mix.